vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 123

-svecchayā prayujyante, sadjadisvarāntānām apya viśeṣeņa vāvarohādidharmāņam pratyeva samupa lambhate.
-Ato varņa eva gītirityavasthitam, sopi caturdhā māgadhyādih"
+svecchayā prayujyante, sadjadisvarāntānām apya viśeṣeṇa vāvarohādidharmāṇam pratyeva samupa lambhate.
+Ato varṇa eva gītirityavasthitam, sopi caturdhā māgadhyādih"

 - A. Bh., 255.
 But, on the evidence of the dates of composition of three of his important works, (vide ch.
 I) given by himself, Abhinava is known to have lived from about the middle of the 10th century A. D. to about the close of the first quarter of the 11th century.
 Further, on the solid ground of the references to the earlier works in the later, his writings are separately assigned to the following three periods :